What is OCD/Obsessive-compulsive Disorder?

 Obsessions are recurrent intrusive, unwanted thoughts.
-Typically they produce anxiety or distress, which leads to repetitive behavioral acts called compulsions.
+Typically they produce anxiety or distress, which leads to repetitive behavioural acts called compulsions.

 MIKE is sitting in his home office when a random image of an intruder flashes into his mind.
 He tries to avoid it, and he continues to work.
 It is not a problem to this point.
 Sometimes this image will flash again.
 He checks the backyard and locks the house door.
 Then he goes back to his office work to resume his tasks.

-What if this image invades his mind again and again in more intense forms?
-He starts developing anxiety that gets out of control and leads to compulsive behaviors such as running to check the backyard multiple times, the basement a few more times, retightening the locks on the doors, and a growing list of reactions to ease the anxiety.
-All of that is happening while MIKE knows no one else is there, and now he cannot finish his work tasks on time.
+What if this image invades his mind repeatedly in more intense forms?
+He starts developing anxiety that gets out of control, leading to compulsive behaviours such as running to check the backyard multiple times, the basement a few more times, retightening the locks on the doors, and a growing list of reactions to ease the anxiety.
+All that is happening while MIKE knows no one else is there, and now he cannot finish his work tasks on time.

 What is the prevalence of OCD?

 The estimated lifetime prevalence at 2.3% of the united states population.
 Females are more likely to suffer from OCD than males.
 In general, OCD Cases may start in childhood.
 75% of cases onset are earlier than the age of 30.

 What are the signs and symptoms of Obsessive-Compulsive disorder?

 The recurrence and severity of obsessions and compulsions vary among people.

 Obsessions can be a thought such as stabbing someone, an image of a disaster, or an urge like jumping in front of a moving truck.

 Compulsions may manifest as behavioral or mental acts, and they can become rituals.